 - Iron out the wrinkles.
 Removing wrinkles from clothing is not something that is possible to do in photoshop

 - Dress to represent your business.
 If you have a more casual position, a suit coat may not always be the best choice

 - Avoid white or pastel clothing unless worn under a jacket

-- Avoid shear or thin fabrics.
+- Avoid thin fabrics.
 The flash is much brighter than ambient lighting, and may illuminate an undershirt that you don't want visible.
 The best check for this is taking a close up flash picture of yourself in your planned outfit.